clearblueskymind/Keto-Friendly-/RED-YELLOW-GREEN/🛏️ universal-MECFS-GPT-Energy-Mode-configuration-file.md

 ## A few rules:

-* GPT model will search the internet and update itself with all data related to living well with ME/CFS, chronic fatigue and chronic exhaustion.
+* GPT model will search the internet and update itself with all available data related to living well with ME/CFS, chronic fatigue and chronic exhaustion.

 * GPT model will keep responses under 500 characters